SeanMiffuine/zombieApocalypse/README.md

 **As a User, I want to be able to:**
 - start game and restart game over and over
 - walk around the map
-- upgrade weapon
-- view game information such as health, time, points, money
+- view game information such as health, rounds, money, ammo
+- shoot weapon (pew pew)
+- view spawned enemies
-- eliminate and avoid enemies (shoot bullets pew pew)
+- eliminate enemies and get high score (in rounds)
-- view highest round (high score)
+- lose when health reaches 0